 Are partners and other role models exemplars of effective commercial behaviours?

 How seriously is financial management taken when the senior partners and finance director are not in the room’?

 d) Finally – identify potential objections and blockers to change

 Until you are confident that you understand just exactly what it is that you need to work on don’t move on – go back and dig further.

-How can all of these be broken down into targets, measures and clear delivery expectations at firm and team level?
+How can all of these be broken down into targets, measures and clear delivery expectations at the firm and team level?

 It is also about defining what you would like teams and individuals to think, feel and do differently in order to drive improved performance.

-At this stage this is more of a ‘top down’ process involving senior partners and heads of both functions and teams.
+At this stage, this is more of a ‘top-down’ process involving senior partners and heads of both functions and teams.
 Ensure there are regular sense checks and that there is consensus that the defined metrics and performance expectations are realistic and, ideally, stretching.

 Be as honest and transparent as you can to ensure that everybody in the firm is clear about:

 It is essential to create a communication ‘strategy’ to embed the key messages.
-Senior teams are often shocked to learn how poorly such messages are understood after investing time communicating them through emails, management meetings and ‘town hall’ discussions.
+Senior teams are often shocked to learn how poorly such messages are understood after investing time in communicating them through emails, management meetings and ‘town hall’ discussions.